 He turned back but saw nothing but thick darkness.
 Then a dazzling white light, then voices.

-And when he saw their faces and realised he’s still alive, he wept again.
+But when he saw their faces and realised he’s alive, he wept.